zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

-The Cymru prefix lookup is described on the Team Cymru [IP to ASN Mapping] using DNS lookup, but the default data comes from [bgp.tools] (Port 179 Ltd in England and Wales) and is continuesly being mapped into `asnlookup.zonemaster.net` by the Zonemaster project.
+The Cymru prefix lookup is described on the Team Cymru [IP to ASN Mapping] using DNS lookup, but the default data comes from [bgp.tools] (Port 179 Ltd in England and Wales) and is continuously being mapped into `asnlookup.zonemaster.net` by the Zonemaster project.
 Data is fetched from
 <https://bgp.tools/table.txt>.
 The Cymru source can also be used, if
 requested.